Netas to move out to make way for Mumbai Metro III

-Offices of the NCP, Cong and Sena, and those of some government departments in Nariman Point, are in the way of the Colaba-Seepz Metro line three’s Vidhan Bhavan station; MMRDA has asked for them to be vacated temporarily
+Offices of NCP, Cong and Sena, and those of some govt departments in Nariman Point, are in the way of the Colaba-Seepz Metro line three’s Vidhan Bhavan station; MMRDA wants them vacated temporarily

 The Congress, Nationalist Congress Party (NCP) and Shiv Sena, and a few government departments who have their offices in the barracks opposite Mantralaya in Nariman Point, will have to vacate them once the construction of Colaba-Bandra-Seepz Metro line three begins, as they are in the way of the proposed underground Vidhan Bhavan station.

 The NCP office at Nariman Point will also be affected.
 File pic

 The exact date to vacate the offices has not been given as Mumbai Metropolitan Region Development Authority (MMRDA) is in talks with representatives of the political parties and government offices.
 Metropolitan Commiss-ioner U P S Madan said, “Some political parties and government offices will have to temporarily vacate their offices in Nariman Point area near Mantralaya as we have to construct the underground Vidhan Bhavan Metro station.”